Laser Hair Reduction

 Partial redness in the treated area can appear and usually resolves within a few hours.
 If cases of prolonged redness, make-up can be applied, even immediately after treatment.
 Results depend on your skin condition, the number of treatments, and the selected area.
 Our team of laser specialists always inform their patients regarding patients post-treatment care, complications and results.

 It is vital that you follow your treating laser specialist’s instructions and aftercare recommendations.
-You will be given samples of skin care products and instructions on their correct use.
 Whenever you go outdoors you must cover any treated areas of skin and use sunscreen with an SPF of 50+.

 At Cutis Clinic, we use the most advanced laser technology to provide a wide range of treatments that are both effective and safe.
 We fine-tune treatments from an individual perspective, in this case ensuring your skin and hair type is treated at the correct settings.
 Should you require medical advice regarding excessive hair growth, we can arrange a consultation with one of our experienced dermatologists.
 If appropriate, they can arrange tests to exclude any hormonal causes of excessive hair growth.